Scams are schemes to con you out of your money. They can arrive by post, phone call, text message or email, or from someone coming to your home.

 Prize draws, sweepstakes and foreign lottery scams

-You're told that you've won a prize in a competition that you haven't even entered.
+You're told that you've won a prize in a competition that you haven't entered.
 To claim the prize you have to pay an administration fee.
 You pay the fee and either get back nothing or get something worth less than the fee you’ve paid.

 Miracle health cures